KennanChan/Bimface.SDK/README.md

 Bimface SDK outputs all the logs to the Console by [default](https://github.com/KennanChan/Bimface.SDK/blob/master/Bimface.SDK.Standard/Bimface.SDK.Standard/Services/DefaultLogger.cs).

-User can replace this log service with log4net
+User can replace the default log service with log4net.

 ```csharp
 //User implementation of ILogService using log4net